-It’s incredibly important for companies to have an online presence, even if it sounds like stating the obvious in 2016.
+It’s incredibly important for companies to have an online presence, even if it sounds like stating the obvious.

 When most people first began making use of the internet, it was primarily a research tool and a means of data collection and analysis.

 Now the use of social media is universal, with most of us having accounts on Facebook, Twitter, YouTube, Instagram or LinkedIn, perhaps all five and more.

 No matter what an individual’s employment status is, you can be sure that somehow or other, he or she is making use of the internet to communicate, to inform or to be educated.
 And as an employee, they definitely would have been gone through from background check UK at least once to see if they still have an unblemished record.
 If they have not, make sure your company should have it.

 Has it occurred to you that you have a large army of employees, partners, suppliers, sellers, media and stakeholders all ready and available to be brand ambassadors for your enterprise?